Statement of Responsibilities of auditors and audited bodies

 Appointments made by PSAA under the Local Audit (Appointing Person) Regulations 2015

-The Statement, issued by PSAA applying to the audits of local government and police body, where it has appointed the auditor under the Local Audit (Appointing Person) Regulations 2015 (audits from 2018/19) can be found here:
+The Statement, applies to audits of opted-in local government and police bodies, that is where PSAA has appointed the auditor under the Local Audit (Appointing Person) Regulations 2015.
+The statement can be found here: